|

 Membership: $20, Individual; $25, Family

-The Copper Nail quarterly brings information of exhibits and
+The Copper Nail quarterly brings information of exhibits and activities.

 Finger Lakes Boating Museum Workshop, 733 East Lake Road